akermu/emacs-libvterm/README.md

 Compilation flags and arguments to be given to CMake when compiling the module.
 This string is directly passed to CMake, so it uses the same syntax.
-At the moment, it main use is for compiling vterm using the system libvterm instead of the one downloaded from GitHub.
+At the moment, its main use is for compiling vterm using the system `libvterm` instead of the one downloaded from GitHub.
 You can find all the arguments and flags available with `cmake -LA` in the build directory.

 ## `vterm-copy-exclude-prompt`